Château Sainte-Roseline - Cuvée Prieure Cru Classé 2008

 Food and wine pairings

-This wine pairs beautifully with red meat, rabbit leg with truffles, mature cheese, or chocolate desserts.
+This wine pairs perfectly with red meat, a leg of young rabbit with truffles, a mature cheese, or a chocolate dessert.

 Bettane & Desseauve